SiaFoundation/siad/doc/api/index.html.md

 requests that are being passed to siad.
 To avoid having to parse query string parameters and overrule them that way, this header can be set to disable the force flag and disallow overwriting the file at the given siapath.

+### Response Header

+**Skynet-Skylink** | string

+The value of "Skynet-Skylink" is a string representation of the base64 encoded Skylink that was uploaded.

 ### JSON Response
 > JSON Response Example